Canonical quantization of the covariant fields on de Sitter spacetimes: Abstract

 \section{Abstract}

-The properties of the covariant fields on the de Sitter spacetimes are investigated focusing on the isometry generators and Casimir operators in order to establish the equivalence among the covariant representations and the unitary irreducible ones of the de Sitter isometry group.
-For the Dirac field it is shown that the spinor covariant representation transforming the Dirac field under de Sitter isometries is equivalent to a direct sum of two unitary irreducible representations of the $Sp(2,2)$ group, transforming alike the particle and antiparticle field operators in momentum representation Their basis generators and Casimir operators are written down finding that the covariant representations are equivalent to unitary irreducible ones from the principal series whose canonical labels are determined by the fermion mass and spin.
+The properties of the covariant quantum fields on de Sitter spacetimes are investigated focusing on the isometry generators and Casimir operators in order to establish the equivalence among the covariant representations and the unitary irreducible ones of the de Sitter isometry group.
+For the Dirac quantum field it is shown that the spinor covariant representation, transforming the Dirac field under de Sitter isometries, is equivalent with a direct sum of two unitary irreducible representations of the $Sp(2,2)$ group, transforming alike the particle and antiparticle field operators in momentum representation.
+Their basis generators and Casimir operators are written down finding that the covariant representations are equivalent with unitary irreducible ones from the principal series whose canonical weights are determined by the fermion mass and spin.